-If you really want a more perfect looking fortune cookie, I’d suggest using the oven method, or a combination of the oven method and stove method where you finish browning the cookie over the stove.
+If you really want a more perfect looking fortune cookie, I’d suggest using the oven method or a combination of the oven method and stove method where you finish browning the cookie on a skillet.

-If you want like having a textured cookie or at least don’t mind it, the easiest and quickest method by far is to use the pizzelle iron.
+If you don’t mind having a textured cookie, the easiest and quickest method by far is to use the pizzelle iron.
 I didn’t have any fails at all with that method.

 Grain Free Fortune Cookies

-Spoon about a tablespoon of the batter onto the hot iron and close.
-If you are using your oven, spread the batter in a thin, even circle (around 2 1/2 -3 inches in diameter) on a tray prepared with some parchment paper or a silicone mat.
-If using your stove, quickly spread the batter in a circle on your hot griddle.
-The batter has quite a bit of butter in it, so I didn't need to add oil to the pan before making each cookie, but depending on the type of pan you are using, you may need to.
-(I was using a stone based non/stick pan.)
+- Spoon about a tablespoon of the batter onto the hot iron and close.
+If you are using an oven instead, spread the batter into a thin, even circle (around 3 inches in diameter) on a tray prepared with some parchment paper or a silicone mat.
+If using your stove, quickly spread the batter in a circle on the hot skillet.

-Immediately fold the cookie in half again, this time by bringing the folded edges together.
+- Immediately fold the cookie in half again, this time by bringing the side edges down and together.
 This can more simply be done by bringing each edge down on either side of the rim of a glass or a bowl.

 - Once you have achieved the right shape, place your cookie in a muffin tin to help it keep its shape until it cools.
 Once cool, it will harden enough to be crispy and hold its shape on its own.